 - Eat with a spoon: The proper way to enjoy delicious Thai food is with the spoon in your right hand and fork in your left.
 Use the fork to rake food onto your spoon; the fork never goes into the mouth.
 Chopsticks are usually only used for noodle dishes and treats such as spring rolls.

 - Smile: The "Thai smile" is famous, essential to Thailand etiquette, and Thais show it whenever they can.
 Always return someone's smile.
-Smiles are used during negotiation, in apology, to relax whenever something goes not as planned, and just in everyday life.
+Smiles are used during negotiation, in an apology, to relax whenever something goes not as planned, and just in everyday life.

 Visiting temples in Thailand is a must for every trip, however, many tourists shy away from interesting places such as the Tunnel Temple in Chiang Mai because they don't understand Buddhism or the local customs.
 Be sure to brush up on your temple etiquette so you don't offend any of the worshipers!